Yes, America's anchorman is away and this is your EIB anchor baby.

 Because there's no economic opportunity.

-Uh the the mill closed.
+The mill closed.

 As I said, every town that isn't a ski resort is dead.

-Or they're doing the morning in America Happy Talker, Marco Rubio.
+Or they're doing the Morning in America Happy Talker, Marco Rubio.

 That emotional connection is the most important part of any winning candidate this November.

-Mark sign in for Rush, more your calls straight ahead.
+More your calls straight ahead.

-Uh did you know that?
+Did you know that?

-Caitlin Jenner supports uh Ted Cruz.
+Caitlin Jenner supports Ted Cruz.

-That's uh that's what I call a big tent.
+That's what I call a big tent.

-Um and uh and she's now being expelled from the transgender movement.
+And she's now being expelled from the transgender movement.